astrolovesdata/Projects/low-budget-lead-alert-automation-use-case/README.md

 ## Project Overview

-This project demonstrates how a small business can use low-cost tools to notify the sales team when a new lead submits a website contact form.
+This project demonstrates how a small business can use affordable and accessible tools to notify the sales team when a new lead submits a website contact form.

-Instead of purchasing expensive CRM software, the business used:
+Instead of purchasing expensive CRM software, the business implemented a practical workflow using:

 - Website Contact Form
 - Airtable
 - Google Sheets
 - Google Apps Script
 - Email Notifications

-The solution improves response speed, visibility, and lead handling while keeping costs low.
+The solution improves response speed, sales visibility, and lead handling while keeping costs low.

 ---

 # Business Problem

-The business needed a simple and affordable way to alert sales when a new website lead was received.
+The business needed a simple and budget-friendly way to alert the sales team whenever a new website lead was received.

-Manual checking caused:
+The previous manual process created several issues:

-- slow responses
+- slow response times
 - missed opportunities
-- poor visibility
+- poor visibility into new leads
 - inconsistent follow-up
+- unnecessary manual checking

 ---

 # My Role

-Business Analyst
+**Business Analyst**

 I analyzed the workflow and documented:

 - Use Case
 - Basic Flow
 - Alternate Flows
 - Exception Flows
 - Business Rules
 - Functional Requirements
 - Acceptance Criteria

 ---

 # Systems Used

-- Website Form
+- Website Contact Form
 - Airtable
 - Google Sheets
 - Google Apps Script
 - Gmail / Email

 ---